 And it’s key.
 It’s key that you continue that communication because, and she understands, she’s got to pull that big weight off of the managing partners’ shoulders.
 And so it’s nice to be able to have that communication afterwards.

 I can see that.
-We see clients, when you bring in the interim to do some of the heavy lifting, put things together, it really does change the perspective of who you’re looking for in the longer term and helps you know that someone is in there who’s doing the role to help with the interview process, help make sure that we’re getting the right person, they’ve got the right skill sets, and then do a handoff.
+We see clients, when you bring in the independent executive to do some of the heavy lifting, put things together, it really does change the perspective of who you’re looking for in the longer term and helps you know that someone is in there who’s doing the role to help with the interview process, help make sure that we’re getting the right person, they’ve got the right skill sets, and then do a handoff.

 Now you had mentioned we’re now almost a year into COVID here.
 Looking forward with 2021, what would be a couple of key pieces of advice that you would give either owners, managing partners, and managing directors of law firms as they start to get into 2021.